>> Pinball LED Displays

 Australia, Canada Customers:

-$25.00 minimum order (excluding shipping fees) for international orders due to postage costs.
-Orders can be submitted via shopping cart, but may be rejected if not meeting the minimum order amount.
+Currently there's a $14.95 minimum order amount (before shipping) for international orders due to postage costs.
+Orders not meeting the minimum order requirements may be rejected & the minimum order amount may change during peak times of the year.
 Orders exceeding $400 or 4 pounds in weight must ship Priority Mail International & you will be contacted if additional shipping costs are due.
-Customs values are declared as the order value.
+Full order value is declared on customs declarations, no exceptions.

 Other International Customers: